David Anderson (media executive): Managing director

 With the pending sacking of managing director Michelle Guthrie in 2018, ABC chairman Justin Milne appointed Anderson to the position of acting managing director.
 Milne then resigned after Guthrie accused him of sacking journalists the Federal Government didn't like.
 Milne was replaced by media veteran Ita Buttrose in February 2019, who in turn appointed Anderson to the position of managing director in May 2019 after the ABC Board unanimously agreed to the appointment.

 According to Buttrose, Anderson's knowledge of the ABC was "unsurpassed" and that he had a "deep understanding" of audience needs.
 Anderson is known for shying away from attention and for his aversion to public speaking.
 Anderson admitted that Buttrose has helped him by giving him advice about how to conduct public speaking engagements.

 As managing director, Anderson earns more than $1 million each year.
 However, he took a 5% salary cut for six months in 2020 during the COVID-19 pandemic.

-Since taking over the role in 2019, Anderson has had an eventful term as managing director.

 He publicly supported ABC journalists Dan Oakes and Sam Clark when their 2017 coverage of the alleged unlawful killings of unarmed men and children in Afghanistan by Australian soldiers prompted a raid on the ABC's Sydney offices by the Australian Federal Police in June 2019.
 Anderson and fellow media executives Hugh Marks and Michael Miller subsequently appeared as part of a panel at the National Press Club in 2019, to show a united front over concerns about the potential impact police raids had on press freedom in Australia.

 In October 2019, Anderson admitted that he understood why viewers found an episode of Q+A "confronting" or "offensive" and confirmed the ABC would investigate whether the program met the organisation's editorial standards.
 The organisation resolved 235 complaints which were lodged with the ABC regarding the Q+A episode which was hosted by Fran Kelly and broadcast on 4 November 2019 as part of The Wheeler Centre's feminist ideas festival Broadside.
 Viewers took issue with the failure to have radical views challenged, the lack of balance on the panel, a panelist appearing to encourage violence and the excessive usage of coarse language by panelists.
 ABC management removed the episode from ABC iview and cancelled it from scheduled repeat broadcasts on ABC Television, which ABC Audience & Consumer Affairs found to be sufficient action to resolve the complaints.